-[slide 19] At the University of North Texas Libraries, the university press is under the libraries though functions nearly autonomously.
-I've recently launched a new publishing imprint for scholarly literature-designed in many ways to complement the press's areas of activity-called Eagle Editions.12 [slide 20] But instead of designing a uniform minimum model, I've established an à la carte model for publishing, where the author can choose the level of editing and design that they want for their work.
+the press's areas of activity-called Eagle Editions.
+12 [slide 15] But instead of designing a uniform minimum model, I've established an à la carte model for publishing, where the author can choose the level of editing and design that they want for their work.
 The more labour-intensive services the author wants, the longer the project will take, and the more it will cost.
 This is an "author pays" model: the author pays all the first-copy costs attributable to editors and designers up front (which are variable).
 The advantage to this is that if copies are sold, the author gets to keep all the royalties.
 In other words, with authors paying the fees, the Libraries won't invest in projects as a conventional publisher would, and therefore the Libraries won't need to recover any investment.

 Unlike the press (and unlike Maize Books), this service is only available for works where at least one author or editor is affiliated with the University of North Texas.
 The author's affiliation is their credential, and this is what separates Eagle Editions from vanity publishing.
-I am declining to conduct any sort of peer review because I feel that I could not do so adequately for any work of scholarship that might come my way (even though we heard yesterday that the ANU Press and others manage to do this).
+I am declining to conduct any sort of peer review because I feel that I could not do so adequately for any work of scholarship that might come my way.
 In addition, I see this requirement for an author's affiliation to be very natural for a library: just as libraries generally design their services around a known community of users, Eagle Editions serves the local community of authors.

-[slide 21] I've created a "cost calculator," available on the Eagle Editions website, that lets a prospective author supply:
+[slide 16] I've created a "cost calculator," available on the Eagle Editions website, that lets a prospective author supply: